ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ![Latch Ready Indicator](../../images/PXIe-148X-Latch-Ready-Indicator.PNG)

 #### You can count rising and falling edges to see where things are going wrong
 This is a good way to measure boolean signals to see how many times a certain condition occurs.
-This can give you insights into complexe data flow problems wondering how many times a gate or state is allowing valid data to flow.
+This can give you insights into complex data flow problems wondering how many times a gate or state is allowing valid data to flow.

 ![Latch Ready Counter](../../images/PXIe-148X-Latch-Ready-Counter.PNG)

 #### Add an FPGA to Host FIFO to send up debug information sideband.
 This technique takes a long time to setup, can dramatically change the resource utilization, and can change overall system bandwidth usage.
-It is the best way to instrument every single change on a cerain signal and pipe it up to the host.
+It is the best way to instrument every single change on a certain signal and pipe it up to the host.
 Having the host pull data from the fifo and store it can lead to bandwidth and file system concerns, so only use this technique if you really need to capture every change on a signal in the FPGA.

 ![DMA Debug](../../images/PXIe-148X-DMA-Debug.PNG)